 A significant amount of teaching is carried out in small groups (typically 10-12 students).
 These sessions are designed to explore in more depth the information that has been presented in the lectures.
 They provide students with the opportunity to engage closely with academic staff, to ask questions of them and to assess their own progress and understanding with the support of their peers.
 During these classes, students will be expected to present their work to academic staff and their peers.

 A variety of assessment methods are used throughout the programme.
+These include:

 As students progress through their course at Queen’s, they will receive general and specific feedback about their work from a variety of sources including lecturers, module co-ordinators, placement supervisors, personal tutors, advisers of study, external examiners and peers.
 University students are expected to engage with reflective practice and to use this approach to improve the quality of their work.